Pedestrian hit and killed in Pike County

 PIKE COUNTY, Ohio (WSAZ) - Crews are on scene of a where one woman was killed after being hit by a vehicle.

-Ohio State Highway Patrol says the crash happened on Morgan’s Fork Road in Pike County.
+Ohio State Highway Patrol says the incident happened on Morgan Fork Road in Pike County.

+Ohio State Highway Patrol says Shanna Bracken, 44, of Otway, was walking southbound on Morgan Fork Road when she was struck by an unknown vehicle.
+Bracken was pronounced dead the scene from her injuries.

 The incident happened just before 4 p.m..